-Lucas Porsch is an economist and a Fellow at Ecologic Institute.
-In his work, Lucas focuses on impact assessments, policy evaluations, and welfare indicators.
-His main interest is providing policy makers with robust quantitative measures to enable them to understand the cost-effectiveness and full impacts of their policies on sustainable development.
-A native German speaker, he is fluent in English and has working knowledge of French.
+Lucas Porsch was a Senior Fellow at Ecologic Institute.
+As an economist, his work focused on impact assessments, policy evaluations, and welfare indicators.
+His main interest was the development of robust indicators of sustainability and the evaluation of the cost efficiency of environmental policy instruments.
+A native German speaker, Lucas Porsch is also fluent in English and has a working knowledge of French.

-Lucas Porsch studied economics in Kiel (Germany) and Lyon (France).
+Lucas Porsch studied economics at Christian Albrechts Universität in Kiel (Germany) and at Université Jean Moulin Lyon 3 (France).